Search

 -group $ENDPOINT \

--port $PORT
+-port 0

+-port should almost always be 0, which tells varnish-discovery to use the first port listed for each port.
 If you don’t specify the port, discovery will assume it’s 80 or 443, depending on the protocol you use (http if not specified).
-Any pod that doesn’t listen to TCP on the selected port will be omitted, but you can use -port 0 for the first “port listen” on each pod.

-If your node is only listed by more than one endpoint, you must use -group; otherwise, the node will be present in multiple clusters and broadcaster won’t know what to do with it.
+If your node is listed by more than one endpoint, you must use -group; otherwise, the node will be present in multiple clusters and broadcaster won’t know what to do with it.

 VAC